wp-plugins/subscribe2/ReadMe.txt

 * Refresh Subscribers page in admin, tables now sortable on present columns
 * Order CSS files better by applying CSSComb
 * Reuse $value variable in the 'frontend' class to reduce translation strings
+* Improve AJAX form to obey the shortcode hide parameter - proposed by bwsl

 = Version 8.5 by Matthew Robinson =